Loupine/GonZolasRun-LudumDare-Game/README.md

 ## Assets

-- Player, enemy, coin, chest, and tile sprites were all made by myself using [Piskel](https://www.piskelapp.com/)
+- Player, enemy, coin, and tile sprites were all made by myself using [Piskel](https://www.piskelapp.com/)

 - Music made using a TripleOscillator and a Kicker in [LMMS](https://lmms.io/)